CenturyLinkCloud/PublicKB/Object Storage/s3cmd-object-storage-management-for-linux-machines.md

     <li>Select “Yes” for HTTPS unless explicitly directed otherwise.</li>
     <li>You will then be asked to test your settings- select NO as it WILL fail.</li>
     <li>Select “Yes” when prompted to save your configuration file.</li>
-    <li>The .s3cfg file will be created in your users home directory- open it with your favorite text editor, in this example we will use VIM.
+    <li>The .s3cfg file will be created in your users home directory- open it with your favorite text editor, in this example we will use <tt>vi</tt>.
 Enter the command: <strong>vi ~/.s3cfg</strong>
     </li>
     <li>In the configuration file, change the following fields with the appropriate CenturyLink Cloud data center (in this example, we are using Canada- but an American data center would be us.tier3.io, UK would be uk.tier3.io, etc.)</li>
   </ol>